 Take a Gondola Ride

 Although gondola rides are expensive, they really are worth the splurge.
 It’s a fun way to see the city with family, or a romantic way to see it as a couple.
 In addition to the basic rate gondola services detailed above you can also pay extra for musicians or English speaking guides to come with you.
 I recommend arranging this in advance.
 In October of 2015 we took a gondola tour with an English speaking guide and it was by far the best gondola ride we have ever had.
-Expect to pay about 70 Euro per person for this sort of tour.
+Expect to pay at least 80 Euro per person for this sort of tour.

 Indulge Your Inner Foodie at The Mercati di Rialto